jjorns20/Project1/README.md

 This document contains the following details:

--Description of the Topologu
+- Description of the Topologu

--Access Policies
+- Access Policies

--ELK Configuration
+- ELK Configuration

-  -Beats in Use
+  - Beats in Use

-  -Machines Being Monitored
+  - Machines Being Monitored

--How to Use the Ansible Build
+- How to Use the Ansible Build

 Description of the Topology